amazon-archives/aws-appsync-chat/README.md

 ## Building the App (automated)

-This project contains an Amplify project (`/amplify`) already configured & ready to be deployed in your account.
-Deploying this project will create the following resources in your account: an authentication configuration using Amazon Cognito, an AWS AppSync GraphQL API & a DynamoDB table.
+This project contains an Amplify project (`/amplify`) already configured & ready to be deployed.
+Deploying this project will create the following resources in your account: an authentication configuration using Amazon Cognito, an AWS AppSync GraphQL API, & a DynamoDB table.

 1. Make sure you are on the newest version of the AWS Amplify CLI